Nanocomposite hydrogels: Stimulus sensitivity

 Nanocomposite hydrogels are observed to be temperature sensitive and will change temperature when their surrounding is altered.
 Inorganic salts, when absorbed, will result in changing the hydrogels to a lower temperature whereas cat-ionic surfactant will shift the temperature the other way.
 The temperature of these hydrogels are around 40 degrees Celsius, making it a possible candidate for use as biomaterial.
 The stimulus-sensitivity of hydrogels allow for a responsive release system where the hydrogels can be designed to deliver the drug in response to changes in condition of the body.

 Types

 Via carbon-based nanomaterials

-Nanocomposite hydrogels that are enforced with carbon-based nanomaterials are mechanically tough and electrically conducive, which make them suitable for use in biomedicine, tissue engineering, drug delivery, biosensing, etc. The electrical conducting property of these hydrogels allow them to mimic the characteristic of nerve, muscle, and cardiac tissues.
-However, even though these nanocomposite hydrogels demonstrate some functions of human tissue in lab environments, more research is needed to ensure their utility as tissue replacement.
+Nanocomposite hydrogels that are reinforced with carbon-based nanomaterials are mechanically tough and electrically conductive, which make them suitable for use in biomedicine, tissue engineering, drug delivery, biosensing, etc. The electrical conductivity property of these hydrogels allows them to mimic the characteristics of nerve, muscle, and cardiac tissues.
+However, even though these nanocomposite hydrogels demonstrate some functions of human tissue in lab environments, more research is needed to ensure their utility as a tissue replacement.